 - If there is pain or tenderness in the cervical area

-- Testing for numbness and tingling sensations in the hands, wrist, and arms.
+- Testing for numbness and tingling sensations in the hands, wrists, and arms.

 - Tests for reflexes.